Sisters in Yellow

 Sisters in Yellow (黄色い家, Kiroii ie) is a 2023 novel by Japanese novelist Mieko Kawakami published by Chuokoron-Shinsha.
 Before its publication, it was originally serialized in the Yomiuri Shimbun.
 A "crime novel," the book is considered Kawakami's first work in the noir genre.

 In 2023, it was announced that Picador acquired rights to publish Sisters in Yellow, as well as Dreams of Love, Etc, in English.
 An English translation by David Boyd was scheduled for spring 2025.

 Synopsis

 Set amid the COVID-19 pandemic in Tokyo, Japan, the book follows the lives of four women thinking back to their once shared and ultimately conflicted past during the country's nineties, specifically in regards to a woman's death.

 Serialization

 While writing Natsu Monogatari, Kawakami was asked, for the first time, to serialize a novel in a newspaper.
-She accepted and began writing Sisters in Yellow with some inspiration from her short story, "About My Daughter" (娘について, Musume ni tsuite), included in the 2022 book, Spring's Scary Thing (春のこわいもの, Haru no kowai mono).
+She accepted and began writing Sisters in Yellow with some inspiration from her short story, "About My Daughter" (娘について, Musume ni tsuite), included in the 2022 book, Ashes of Spring (春のこわいもの, Haru no kowai mono).

 Kawakami stated that, as part of serialization, she had to come up with a title immediately.
 At first, she thought about a house as an image representing family, after which the color yellow—representing many things, including feng shui—appeared in her head.